georgemarselis/homeworkdb/README.md

 	* Run this to load the data to the database, without having to REAQUIRE the data:
 	* 		./loadPezDb.py && ./loadPezData.py
 	* 	You need ./loadPezDb.py to re-init the database
+	*
+	* all scripts together can be run from loadDb.sh
+	#		script takes 8minutes aproximately to finish
 	***********************************************************************************
 	Disgenet goes first
 	Uniprot second